 Scenes around Tarpon Springs

 We spent our time in Tarpon Springs wandering in and out of the shops, enjoying the Greek food (including the bakery and Baklava!), watching the sponge boats and exploring the “Spongeorama Sponge Factory“ for treasures.
-We bought a couple of sponges (how could you not?) in this fun and kitchy store.
-Nancy enjoyed the beautiful bike paths, and she rode to the beautiful local library for a WiFi connection (to work on our blog!).
+We bought a couple of sponges (how can you not?) in this fun and kitchy store.
+Nancy enjoyed the lovely bike paths, and she rode to the beautiful local library for a WiFi connection (to work on our blog!).
 Side note….Nancy has visited numerous libraries on our journey, and has been impressed with what lovely spots they are.
 Beautiful buildings, gardens and wonderful staffs!